Azure/azure-powershell/src/Resources/Resources/help/Get-AzLocation.md

 ...
 ```

-This example gets all location which supports resource provider "Microsoft.AppConfiguration".
+This example gets all locations which supports resource provider "Microsoft.AppConfiguration".

 ## PARAMETERS